 On August 14, 2021, another massive earthquake struck the Caribbean nation of Haiti.
 The MI team, which has been working with local partner organizations in Haiti since 2010, was on the ground to help in the crisis region in the very first days.
 Yolette Etienne has now lived and worked through both of Haiti’s most violent and damaging earthquakes in recent history.
 And still, “tragedy”, “misfortune” and “catastrophe”, are not words you will find in her lexicon.
 Driven by deeply personal experiences, she has channeled them into her work as a humanitarian expert, and now as MI Americas’ Country Coordinator in Haiti.
 Sara Villoresi, Communications Officer at MI Americas in New York spoke with her about humanitarian aid in Haiti and her personal experiences.Read more

 When a devastating earthquake struck Haiti on January 12, 2010, 316,000 people died, more than 1 million became homeless and another 1.5 million were injured.
 Neighborhoods were destroyed, rubble lined the streets, families were separated and hundreds of thousands of lives were lost.

-Malteser International has been working in Haiti since the earthquake in 2010.
-Following initial emergency relief and support with rebuilding efforts, our programs have concentrated on building up the structural capacity of civil society in the areas of WASH (Water, Sanitation and Hygiene), disaster preparedness, and food security.
-We work closely with local partners in the urban slum areas of Cité Soleil and Tabarre, as well as the rural region of Belle Anse.
+Malteser International has been active in Haiti since the earthquake in 2010.
+Following initial emergency relief and support with rebuilding efforts, we are now working with partners in the country to build up structural capacity of civil society organizations in the Water, Sanitation and Hygiene, disaster preparedness, and food security.

 Malteser International Location: Port au Prince and Belle Anse